sora7/kiririn-grabber/README.md

-# kiririn-grabber
+# Kiririn-grabber

-Picture grabber for sites on Danbooru engine and other
+Picture grabber for sites on Danbooru engine and other (see list below).

 This is the very first "working" version.
 It still can't download pictures (but create a .txt file with the direct links to pictures).
 You can use your favorite download manager or even DownThemAll Firefox Extension (recommended).

-# USAGE
+## USAGE

     kiririn.py -s sankaku -t tag1 tag2 more_tag